Keeping Washington Clean and Evergreen

 - Experience: Involving environmental analysis or control, or environmental planning.

-- Education: Involving a major study in environmental, physical, or natural science, environmental planning or other allied field.
+- Education: Involving a major study in environmental, physical, or one of the natural sciences, environmental planning or other allied field.

 Two years of experience as an Environmental Specialist 3, at the Department of Ecology.